lenon23/SimpleLang/README.md

 ├─────────────────────────────────────────────────┤
 │ VARIABLES                                       │
 │  set x to 10             Create/assign          │
+│  set x to a + b          Math assignment        │
 │  inc x                   Increment              │
 │  dec x                   Decrement              │
 │  add 5 to x              x += 5                 │
+│  subtract 5 from x       x -= 5                 │
+│  multiply x by 2         x *= 2                 │
+│  divide x by 2           x /= 2                 │
 ├─────────────────────────────────────────────────┤
 │ CONDITIONS                                      │
 │  if x is 5               Equal                  │
+│  if x is_not 5           Not equal              │
 │  if x > 10               Greater than           │
+│  if x < 10               Less than              │
 │  if x contains "a"       Contains               │
 │  elif / else / end       Branches               │
 ├─────────────────────────────────────────────────┤